91khr/lines9/README.md

 The core library of Lines9 only provides most foundamental features, for more utilities that make life easier, import submodules `lines9/xxx.vim`, where `xxx` is the module name.
 Their documents are in `doc/xxx.md`.

+There are also some tips and notes in `doc/README.md`; check it out if you find something behaves wierd.

 ## Configuration

 The type of the configuration can be expressed as: